DerSchmaik/opus-greennnet-python/README.md

 ## Some info about the API

 The REST API is exposed by the [OPUS SmartHome Gateway](https://myopus.eu/en/products/smarthome/control/10/opus-smarthome-gateway) at port 8080.
 There you will also find a UI where you can test and discover the API.
-To access the API you have to authenticate yourself.
+To access the API, you will need to authenticate yourself using the following credentials:
 - Username: "admin"
 - Password: on a sticker on the OPUS SmartHome Gateway.
 (8 characters long and consists of capital letters and numbers  e.g. "GBA7VD3G")